syncfusion-content/uwp-docs/uwp/DataGrid/Export-To-PDF.md

 ---
 layout: post
-title: Export To PDF in SfDataGrid.
+title: Export To PDF in UWP DataGrid control | Syncfusion
-description: How to export the SfDataGrid to pdf.
+description: Learn here all about Export To PDF support in Syncfusion UWP DataGrid (SfDataGrid) control and more.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Export to PDF
+# Export To PDF in UWP DataGrid (SfDataGrid)

 SfDataGrid provides support to export data to PDF file.
 It also provides support for grouping, filtering, sorting, paging, unbound rows, merged cells, stacked headers and details View while exporting.